cecyliaborek/DCF-NumPy-simulation/README.md

 # An IEEE 802.11 Channel Access Simulator based on the Python NumPy Library

-### Created as an engneering project at AGH University of Science and Technology
+### Created as an engineering project at AGH University of Science and Technology

 Author: Cecylia Borek, Supervisor: Szymon Szott, PhD